osaroo3/world-cup-quiz-ci-project2/README.md

   3. Select 'Main' from drop-down menu under branch, and click save.
   4. A link to the live page will appear .

-The live link for this site can be found here -[link](https://osaroo3.github.io/Aerobic_Yoga_CI_Project1/index.html)
+The live link for this site can be found here -[link](https://osaroo3.github.io/world-cup-quiz-ci-project2/index.html)

 # Credits

-The journey to becoming a Fullstack software developer has been great so far, and, also challenging.
-I wish to thank my mentor Martina Terlevic for all the support so far, and to Code Institute slack community, I say a big thanks.
+I wish to thank my mentor Martina Terlevic for all the support so far, and to Code Institute and its slack community, I say a big thanks.

-1. The framework of this page follows that of Code Institutes Love Running walkthrough project.
+1. The tools to make this page come alive comes from Code Institutes Love maths and love running walkthrough project.
-2. I acknowledge Tulkerfaulk for the readme file structure.
+2. I acknowledge Code Institute's sample README and Tulkerfaulk for the readme file structure.
-3. The coders coffee project came in handy too.
-4. dh dance school location was used in this website for educative purposes.
+3. The correct and incorrect scores counter code was gotten from love maths.

 ## Content

-The text content of the index page was sourced from : [Link](https://www.webmd.com/fitness-exercise/what-are-aerobic-exercises#:~:text=Aerobic%20exercise%20is%20cardiovascular%20exercise,that%20gets%20to%20your%20muscles.)
+The quiz content was sourced from : [FIFA](https://www.fifa.com/fifaplus/en/tournaments/mens/worldcup/qatar2022/scores-fixtures?country=GB&wtw-filter=ALL)

 ## Media

 Images:

+The FIFA trophy image was sourced from : [Google search](https://www.aljazeera.com/sports/2023/3/14/fifa-confirms-expanded-2026-world-cup-with-record-104-matches)

-All images were sourced from : [pexels](https://www.pexels.com/)
+The offial 2022 world cup image was sourced from : [Google search](https://upload.wikimedia.org/wikipedia/en/thumb/e/e3/2022_FIFA_World_Cup.svg/800px-2022_FIFA_World_Cup.svg.png)

-All faveicons were sourced from : [Flaticon](https://www.flaticon.com/free-icons/yoga/)
+The faveicon was sourced from : [Flaticon](https://www.flaticon.com/free-icon/world-cup_8861317?term=world+cup&page=1&position=2&origin=search&related_id=8861317)